Ash530888/Just-Eat-Restaurants/README.md

 Run dependencies.sh in your teminal/command line before progressing to ensure Node.js, npm, and dependencies in package.json are all installed.

-## Available Scripts

-In the project directory, run:
+Then in the project directory, run:

 ### `node server.js`